Roxane L. Prettyman

 Roxane Lee Prettyman (born March 15, 1957) is a Democratic politician from Maryland.
-Since 2021, she has served in the Maryland House of Delegates, representing district 44A, based in Baltimore.
+From 2021 to 2023, she served in the Maryland House of Delegates, representing district 44A, based in Baltimore.

 Early life

 Prettyman was born in the Sandtown-Winchester neighborhood of Baltimore.
 Prior to holding office, she was a paralegal specialist for the Social Security Administration for 39 years before retiring in 2018.
 She currently serves as the community outreach and engagement director of First Mount Calvary Baptist Church and on other community boards.
 She has been an active member of the Baltimore City Democratic State Central Committee since 2015.